-- Be respectful of the heritage place and in keeping with: - Identified 'key attributes' of the heritage precinct. - Precinct characteristics including building height, massing and form; style and architectural expression; details; materials; front and side setbacks; and orientation. - Prevailing streetscape height and scale. - Not obscure views of the front or principal part of adjoining significant or contributory buildings. - Not dominate or visually disrupt the appreciation of the heritage place by: - maintaining a façade height which is consistent with that of adjoining significant or contributory buildings, whichever is the lesser, and - setting back higher rear building components. - Not adopt a façade height which is significantly lower than prevailing heights in the streetscape. - Be positioned in line with the prevailing building line in the streetscape. - Not build over or extend into the air space above the front or principal part of an adjoining significant or contributory building.
+- Be respectful of the heritage place and in keeping with: - Identified 'key attributes' of the heritage precinct. - Precinct characteristics including building height, massing and form; style and architectural expression; details; materials; front and side setbacks; and orientation. - Prevailing streetscape height and scale. - Not obscure views of the front or principal part of adjoining significant or contributory buildings. - Not dominate or visually disrupt the appreciation of the heritage place by: - maintaining a façade height which is consistent with that of adjoining significant or contributory buildings, whichever is the lesser, and - setting back higher rear building components. - Not adopt a façade height which is significantly lower than prevailing heights in the streetscape. - Neither be positioned forward of adjoining significant or contributory buildings, or set back significantly behind the prevailing building line in the streetscape. - Not build over or extend into the air space above the front or principal part of an adjoining significant or contributory building.